jkordek1/DIY-Bench-Power-Supply/README.md

 Cooling is provided by a 60×60mm fan powered from 5V.

-The enclosure includes hexagonal side cutouts which:
+The enclosure includes hexagonal side cutouts which improve airflow.

-- Improve airflow
-- Reduce internal temperatures
-- Keep fan noise low

 ---